chucnorrisful/Go-Emoji-Utils/README.md

+Fork from:
 ![Go-Emoji-Utils](http://up.tmdvs.me/52074bebc945/d)
+to enable backwards compatibility with older go versions.

 # Go Emoji Utils
 A collection of useful functions for working with emoji.
 For example: look up the definition of a specific emoji, or search for all occurrences of emojis in a string.